 Since I bought the beautiful EX REE hoppers, I wanted to replace the tail lanterns out of era for me.
-So, when I saw that REE released lanterns of years 60 / 70, I wanted to fit them to these hoppers.
+So, when I saw that REE released lanterns of the sixties-seventies, I wanted to fit them to these hoppers.
 Indeed, their lanterns are illuminated by a light guide, the LEDs themselves being soldered on a PCB located under the chassis.
 The new lanterns have an identical light guide.
 The replacement was supposed to be immediate, and it was.
 But…

 … but the new lanterns are shorter, and so the light passes more underneath than through the “glass”.
 Moreover, the guide has no 45° bevelled end, so that the light is not reflected in the lantern axis, which is frankly a bit stupid!
 As a result, virtually no light is visible where it should be.